 Ms. Hollywood is the pro bono chair for the New York Office, an advisory board member of the American Antitrust Institute, and Vice Chair of the American Bar Association Antitrust Law Section Global Private Litigation Committee.
 Ms. Hollywood is also Co-Chair of the police misconduct subcommittee of the New York State Bar Association Task Force on Racial Injustice and Police Reform.
 She is currently working with KIND (Kids in Need of Defense) to provide pro bono assistance to unaccompanied refugee children seeking Special Immigrant Juvenile Status in the United States.

 In re Air Cargo Shipping Services Antitrust Litigation: Over $1.2 billion in settlements for an alleged global conspiracy to fix surcharges for air cargo shipping services.
 Defendants in the decade-long litigation included many of the world’s largest airlines.

 In re Polyurethane Foam Antitrust Litigation: Over $433 million in settlements regarding an alleged conspiracy to unlawfully fix the prices of polyurethane foam in the United States.

-Oxbow Carbon & Minerals LLC, et al. v.
-Union Pacific Railroad Company, et al.: Representing plaintiffs in connection with its antitrust claims against defendants, Union Pacific Railroad Company and BNSF Railway Company for allegedly conspiring to increase revenue by imposing non-negotiable fuel surcharges on rail shipments.
+Representing one of the world’s largest energy companies in connection with its antitrust claims against defendant freight railroads for allegedly conspiring to increase revenue by imposing non-negotiable fuel surcharges on rail shipments.

 - Law360, “Attorneys Want $100M In Air Cargo Antitrust Case,” (August 19, 2016)